 If you want to adjust your status to become a U.S. permanent resident under a family-sponsored or employment-based visa, you must first have a relative or employer file an immigrant visa petition on your behalf.
 Then, USCIS will need to approve this petition.
 After approval, you will need to file a Form I-485, or an Application to Register Permanent Residence or Adjust Status.

 The visa bulletin charts will help you determine when to file your form I-485.
 If the date on the chart is current (C) or if your priority date is earlier than the date on the chart, you can file your adjustment of status application.
 Your priority date can be the date when your relative or employer filed the immigrant visa petition on your behalf with USCIS or the date your labor certification (LCA) was accepted by the Department of Labor.
-For family-sponsored filings, use the Dates for Filing chart in the visa bulletin.
-For employment-based preference filings, use the Final Action Dates chart also found in the visa bulletin.
+In the F2A category, there is a cutoff date on the Dates for Filing chart.
+However, the category is “current” on the Final Action Dates chart.
+This means that applicants in the F2A category may file using the Final Action Dates chart for February 2021.
+For all the other family-sponsored preference categories, use the Dates for Filing chart in this month's visa bulletin.
+For all employment-based preference categories, use the Final Action Dates chart in this month's visa bulletin.
 You can also visit this link to the USCIS website for additional help when determining when to file.

 Read the entire announcement from USCIS here.